-The Company is currently considering the next steps for the heap leach evaluations, which could include a larger scale bench test or small scale field testing once uranium equity markets improve.
+UEX did not conduct an exploration program at Horseshoe-Raven in 2019 through 2020.
+The Company is currently considering the next steps for the heap leach evaluations, which could include a larger scale bench test or smaller scale field testing once uranium equity markets improve.